 21 For although they knew God, they neither glorified him as God nor gave thanks to him, but their thinking became futile and their foolish hearts were darkened.
 22 Although they claimed to be wise, they became fools...

-Like Peter's warning, Paul's also shows how the anti-theistic bias of modern scientists distorts the evidence in a way that reveals a disinterest in true understanding among the skeptics.
+Like Peter's warning, Paul's also shows how the anti-theistic bias of modern scientists distorts the evidence in a way that reveals the skeptic's disinterest in true understanding.
 Thus, we have good reason to question the "scientific consensus" on any of these matters with ideological implications as to the existence or non-existence of God, particularly on the presumption of long ages of time.
 As Christians, rather than go out of our way to make sure scripture matches the modern scientific consensus, we should go out of our way to review and critique that consensus and make sure anti-theistic bias is checked.
-After all, since no one on the plant is unbiased in these matters, the allegation of bias works just as well against the atheist as it does the theist.
+After all, since no one on the planet is unbiased in these matters, the allegation of bias works just as well against the atheist as it does the theist.
 Atheists often proclaim their view to be merely a lack of believe, a lack of a predisposition to believe in the supernatural.
 If fact, they do have a predisposition but it is against the supernatural, not toward understanding the realities of our world.

 Another line of inquiry could be interviewing former atheists who have converted to not only theism but to Christianity, keeping in mind some of these converts still allow for an old earth and ancient universe but others (including physicists, geologists, biologists, etc.) have gone as far as adopting a young earth perspective.
 After all, among atheists I've seen an eagerness to hear form former theists.
 As for us, why not listen to former atheists as well?
 Interviewing this latter group may prove especially enlightening.

 I hope I’ve shown a literal-leaning interpretation of the creation account in Genesis is not unfounded and not strained on biblical grounds, at least no more than Dr. Craig’s interpretation in some cases.
 I am prepared to further discuss with him how such a view of creation is not scientifically strained either, if he so wishes.